jrb28/BUAD5042MSTFast/Binpacking/readme.md

-This folder contains data for the Binpacking version of this problem.
+This folder contains data for the Binpacking version of this assignment.

 Before importing the database you will need to create a schema/database named binpacking_fast.